wlsf82/protractor-and-webrtc/README.md

 Note: This app requires camera access, so, in the first time you access it, you may allow the browser to access your computer's camera.

 After allowing the browser to access the camera, you should see yourself in the app.

+Note: don't worry if your computer doesn't have a camera, we will a fake camera device for the automated tests.

 Now that everything is working it's time to install Protractor, so that you can create automated end-to-end tests.